What Is Numerology?

 How to judge whether a numerology explanation is trustworthy

-The easiest way to evaluate a numerology claim is to ask whether the page shows its work.
+The easiest way to evaluate a numerology claim is to ask whether the explanation shows its work.
 A trustworthy explanation names the input, the system, the calculation, and the interpretive boundary before it reaches for meaning.

 A weak explanation usually reverses that order.
 It starts with a personality claim, emotional promise, or dramatic prediction, then treats the number as if the method were obvious.